untoldwind/KontrolSystem/docsSrc/content/reference/core_background.md

 Name | Type | Description
 --- | --- | ---
-is_canceled | bool | Check if the task has been canceled is_completed | bool | Check if the task is completed and has a value result | T | Get the result of the task once completed
+is_canceled | bool | Check if the task has been canceled is_completed | bool | Check if the task is completed is_success | bool | Check if the task is completed and has a value result | T | Get the result of the task once completed

 ### Methods